What is Compliance Management?

 Culture & Training

-Embedding compliance awareness across the organization so accountability extends beyond the compliance function alone.
+Embedding compliance awareness across the organization so that adherence is a shared responsibility β not just the compliance team's problem.

 The Compliance Management Lifecycle